analysiscenter/cardio/docs/index.rst

 * train a model and perform an inference to detect PQ, QT, QRS segments and calculate heart rate
 * train a model and perform an inference to find probabilities of heart diseases, in particular, atrial fibrillation

-Under the hood these workflows contain actions that load signals, filter them and do complex calculations.

 Contents
 ========
 .. toctree::